Canisback/fma/README.md

  - Lock champion/position : select a specific champion/position ignoring suggestion and adapting other users suggestions.

 [Live demo](http://canisback.com:3000)

+Get in a room, share the URL to your mates and begin to create your best team composition!

 ## How to use